aws-samples/amazon-guardduty-for-aws-organizations-with-terraform/README.md

 - Create a DynamoDB table, with the appropriate name.
 The table's primary key should be LockID of type String (other settings at default values).

-#### IAM Roles creation in the Management, Logging/Compliance and Security accounts:
+#### IAM Roles creation:
-- Update the variables.tf files under all the folders as appropriate.
+1) Update the variables.tf files under all the relevant folders as appropriate.

-- Create a role in the Management account using the policy in management-account-policy.json.
+2) Create a role in the Management account using the policy in management-account-policy.json.
 Set the temporary credentials for this role as environment variables for Access Key ID, Secret Access Key and Session Token.

-- Use the attached *create-delegatedadmin-acct-role/create-role.tf* to create the *'GuardDutyTerraformOrgRole'* in the Security account (this account acts as the Delegated admin for GuardDuty).
+3) Use the attached *create-delegatedadmin-acct-role/create-role.tf* to create the *'GuardDutyTerraformOrgRole'* in the Security account (this account acts as the Delegated admin for GuardDuty).
 Provide the Management account id as input when doing *terraform apply*.

-- Use the attached create-logging-acct-role/create-role.tf to create the *'GuardDutyTerraformOrgRole'* in the Logging/Compliance account (this account has the S3 bucket with GuardDuty findings).
+4) Use the attached create-logging-acct-role/create-role.tf to create the *'GuardDutyTerraformOrgRole'* in the Logging/Compliance account (this account has the S3 bucket with GuardDuty findings).
 Provide the Management account id as input when doing *terraform apply*.

-- These roles in the Security and Logging accounts will have the Management account as Trusted Entity.
+5) These roles in the Security and Logging accounts will have the Management account as Trusted Entity.

 #### Terraform Variable Values: